Citrix SD-WAN Orchestrator service introduces the following new features and enhancements:

 You can choose a DNS proxy service for in-band management.
 InBand Management DNS drop-down list is introduced under Basic Settings > Interfaces.
 The DNS proxy services added under Advanced Settings > DNS, get listed under the InBand Management DNS drop-down list.

 Zero-touch deployment along with the in-band management feature enables provisioning and configuration management through designated data ports.
 Zero-touch deployment is now supported on the designated data ports and there is no need to use a separate management port for zero-touch deployment.
 Citrix SD-WAN Orchestrator service also allows to fail over management traffic seamlessly to the management port when the data port goes down and conversely.

 September 16, 2020

 The Show Tech Support (STS) Bundle contains important real-time system information such as access logs, diagnostics logs, firewall logs.
 The STS bundle is used to troubleshoot issues in the SD-WAN appliances.
-You can now create and download the STS bundles from the Citrix SD-WAN Orchestrator.
+You can now create and download the STS bundles from the Citrix SD-WAN Orchestrator service.